 Well, we have to get going.
 We hope that you have a better understanding of this wonderful country and the people that we met.
 Let us know if you ever plan on visiting and we can get you set up with the goods.
 Until then, keep the updates coming.
 We will be home on Sept 21.

 Location: Myanmar (Burma)

 Greetings from Bangkok (again!).
-We are back from three weeks in the forgotten country.
-Sorry we have alarmed a few people by not responding to emails, but Internet is not available in Myanmar.
+We are back from three weeks in a forgotten country.
+Sorry, we have alarmed a few people by not responding to emails, but the Internet is not available in Myanmar.
 The purpose of this email is twofold; to let you know what we experienced and to inform you of what’s going on politically and socially.

 Our first impression of Myanmar was of its backwards bureaucracy.
 All foreigners are required to exchange $300 US dollars for the governments FEC (Foreign Exchange certificates).
 We were able to change $250 combined by giving a gift ($5 bribe) to the friendly government employed woman at the counter.
 One of our main goals while traveling here was to give as little as possible to the government, a small victory.

 On the way into Yangoon, we passed several political billboards (in English) outlining the government’s anti-capitalist strategies for the nation.
 Political propaganda.
 What a joke in a country where people make an average of $6/month, working 2 jobs.